The

 15th-level Beast Master Conclave feature

-The bond with your Primal Beast has reached its apex.
-When you cast a Ranger spell that targets yourself, the Primal Beast also gains the benefits as long as it is within 30 feet of you.
+The mystical power which binds you and your Primal Beast together has reached its apex.
+When you cast a Ranger spell that targets only yourself, your Primal Beast also gains the benefits of that spell, as long as it is within 30 feet.

 Beast of the Cave